dmbarbour/awelon/AboutABC.md

 # Awelon Bytecode

 Awelon Bytecode (ABC) is a primary component of the Awelon project.
-ABC is a streamable, securable, type-safe, tacit concatenative, functional bytecode.
+ABC is a streamable, securable, type-safe, tacit concatenative, causally commutative, spatially idempotent, weakly legible, functional bytecode.
 Breaking this down:

 * **streamable** supports well-behaved incremental processing
-* **securable** Effects are via invocation of capabilities.
-Distribution of authority is securable.
+* **securable** effects via invocation of unforgeable capability text
-* **typesafe** Types can generally be statically inferred for the environment in ABC.
+* **typesafe** types can enforce many safety properties, and can be inferred
-* **tacit** ABC does not use names; environment is implicit argument to every code.
+* **tacit** no local variable or parameter names; ops appy to environment
 * **concatenative** juxtaposition is composition; to addend is to edit
+* **causally commutative** effect ordering is expressed by argument threading
+* **spatially idempotent** duplicate expression doesn't duplicate effect
+* **weakly legible** visible, formattable code; readable text and numbers
-* **functional** higher order via blocks; immutable tree-structured environment; pure up to capability invocation
+* **functional** higher order expressions, immutable values, pure by default
-* **bytecode** ABC is a UTF-8 stream for ad-hoc text, but the basic ops are encoded in ASCII.
+* **bytecode** UTF-8 for text, but ABC codes within Latin-1 character set

 ABC is suitable for functional, procedural, and reactive programming.
 ABC is primarily designed for reactive demand programming (RDP).
-However, the other models are supported depending on interpretation of capability invocations.
+ABC can be interpreted, but is intended as an intermediate language to be compiled to native code for execution.

-*Note:* ABC is not intended for direct use by humans.
-Programmers are expected to work in a higher layer language that compiles to ABC, such as AO.
+Programmers generally work in a higher level language that compiles to ABC, such as AO.
+An interesting property of AO is that, with a good dictionary, both assembly and disassembly of ABC is quite feasible.

+Reuse of ABC code is possible and is orthogonal to reuse in the higher level language.
+Reusable sequences of ABC code may be named by secure hash and referenced via the capability mechanism, and accessed from a local cache or storage.
+This technique is described in greater detail later.

 ## The ABC Stream

 ABC is represented in a stream of UTF-8 encoded characters.
 There are no sections, no headers or footers.
 There is just the stream, potentially unbounded in length.
 ABC is designed to be visible, printable.
-Text, blocks, capability invocations, and the encoding of numbers are relatively legible:
+Text, blocks, capability invocations, and the encoding of numbers are at least weakly legible:

         [blocks[[are]nestable]]
         #42